Ward, Allison

 Fairfax, VA 22030

-Drawing from my background as a kindergarten teacher in a Title I urban school, I am interested in improving the literacy outcomes for all students, particularly in the areas of vocabulary and academic language development through interactive reading and related activities.
+Drawing from my background as a kindergarten teacher in a Title I urban school, I am interested in improving the literacy outcomes for all students, particularly in the areas of early literacy development, vocabulary, and academic language development through interactive reading and related activities.
 Students need excellent teachers who are supported with effective professional development and ongoing support from literacy specialists and instructional coaches, and so my research also explores aspects of teaching and leadership.
 I enjoy collaborating with others to advance my research agenda.
 I currently have multiple projects in various stages of data collection and analysis:

 1. I'm investigating literacy coaching development, examining the processes through which teachers learn to become literacy leaders.